LLVM Qualification Group

 Introduction

 The LLVM Qualification Group is an open working group within the LLVM community.
-It was created to coordinate efforts around enabling the use of LLVM components in safety-critical applications such as those governed by ISO 26262 (automotive), DO-178C (aerospace), and EN 50128 (railways).
+It was created to coordinate efforts around enabling the use of LLVM components in safety-critical applications governed by functional safety standards such as IEC 61508 (for general E/E/PE systems), IEC 62304 (medical devices), ISO 26262 (automotive), DO-178C (aerospace), and EN 50716 (railways).

 Motivation